ashcash63/ashcash63/README.md

 On my weekends, I love participating in hackathons, recently winning 1st place at WIE Hackathon and Best HealthTechHack at Deltahacks.

-⚡ I am looking for Summer 2025 internships and I would love to get in touch!
+⚡ I am looking for Winter 2026 internships and I would love to get in touch!

 ## 🛠️ Tech Stack